Skip to main content

 Why Work With a Crypto Tax Accountant?

-A cryptocurrency tax accountant understands the unique complexities of digital asset reporting that general tax preparers often miss, from DeFi protocol interactions and cross-chain bridges to staking reward valuation and wash sale compliance.
+A cryptocurrency tax accountant understands the unique complexities of digital asset reporting that general tax preparers often miss, from DeFi protocol interactions and cross-chain bridges to staking reward valuation and tax-loss harvesting optimization.
 Greg Monaco, CPA handles everything from bitcoin tax preparation to multi-chain DeFi reconciliation across Solana, Ethereum, and EVM-compatible networks.

 Whether you need a crypto tax preparer for a simple exchange portfolio or comprehensive crypto tax preparation across multiple wallets, DEXs, and lending protocols, working with a dedicated bitcoin tax accountant ensures accurate cost basis tracking, proper gain/loss classification, and full IRS compliance, including the new Form 1099-DA requirements for 2025.